Last updated: ET

 Various forms of banditry have been reported in this area due to its isolated location.

 Petty theft is prevalent and occurs on trains, buses and taxis.
-The Hilton and Mont Fébé hotels offer a shuttle service from Nsimalen Airport to downtown Yaoundé.
+Violent assaults on taxi passengers are frequent.
+The Hilton and Mont Fébé hotels offer a shuttle service from Yaoundé-Nsimalen Airport to downtown Yaoundé.
 You should use this service or arrange to be met, especially after dark.

 Cases of attempted fraud are frequently reported in Cameroon.
 See our Overseas Fraud page for more information on scams abroad.

 For additional information, consult the Live Piracy Report published by the International Maritime Bureau.

-Major roads are in good condition but others are damaged and unsafe.
-Reckless driving, use of poorly maintained vehicles and lack of respect for traffic laws are common.
+Major roads are in good condition but others are damaged and unsafe, particularly during the rainy season.
+Reckless driving, the use of poorly maintained vehicles and lack of respect for traffic laws are common.
 Keep windows closed and doors locked at all times.
 Avoid driving after dark in rural areas and on the main road between Yaoundé and Douala.
-The presence of livestock and pedestrians on the roadway, and the lack of road and traffic signs pose hazards.
+The presence of livestock and pedestrians on the roadway, and the lack of road and traffic signs, pose hazards.
 Local police roadblocks are erected throughout the country, and you may be expected to make payments.
-Ask the officer to provide a ticket with a description of the violation(s).
-This ticket can be paid at a local court or at a police station.
+If you receive a ticket, ask the police officer to include a description of the violation(s) on the ticket.
+Tickets can be paid at a local court or at a police station.